qwik-resume/qwik-resume/LINT.md

 ## [`prefer-reflect`](https://eslint.org/docs/latest/rules/prefer-reflect)
 - **What it does:** Requires `Reflect` methods where applicable.
 - **Why:** `Reflect` methods are more modern and have some advantages over their counterparts.
+- Leaving this off for now, but we can consider if we have a reason to set this at a later date.

 ## [`prefer-regex-literals`](https://eslint.org/docs/latest/rules/prefer-regex-literals)
 - **What it does:** Disallows the use of `RegExp` constructor in favor of regular expression literals.